CPT Incoterms: Carriage Paid To Explained

 What is the difference between CPT and CIP?

-What is the difference between CPT and CFR?
+What is the difference between CPT and CIF?

-CPT works for any transport mode (road, rail, air, sea, multimodal).
-CFR is sea and inland waterway only.
-CPT risk transfers at the first carrier handover.
-CFR risk transfers when goods are on board the vessel at the origin port.
-CPT is more flexible for multimodal shipments; CFR is specific to ocean freight.
+Two big differences.
+First, mode.
+CPT works for any mode of transport (road, rail, air, sea, multimodal).
+CIF is sea and inland waterway only.
+Second, risk transfer point.
+Under CPT, risk transfers to the buyer at the first carrier at origin.
+Under CIF, risk transfers when goods are on board the vessel at the origin port.
+CIF also requires the seller to provide minimum Clauses C cargo insurance, while CPT leaves insurance to the buyer.
+Use CPT for containerized or multimodal shipments; use CIF for bulk or breakbulk maritime cargo when the buyer wants seller arranged insurance.

 What is the difference between CPT and DDP?

-Under CPT, the seller pays carriage to destination but the buyer handles import clearance and duties.
-Under DDP (Delivered Duty Paid), the seller handles everything including import clearance, duties, and taxes.
-CPT risk transfers at the first carrier; DDP risk transfers at destination.
-DDP shifts maximum responsibility to the seller; CPT shares responsibility.
+Under CPT, the seller pays main carriage to destination but the buyer handles import clearance, duties, and taxes.
+Under DDP (Delivered Duty Paid), the seller pays for everything including import clearance and duties.
+CPT risk transfers at the first carrier at origin.
+DDP risk transfers at the named destination.
+DDP places maximum responsibility on the seller; CPT splits it.

 Conclusion

 CPT (Carriage Paid To) is a flexible Incoterm for multimodal and air freight shipments where the seller pays main carriage but risk transfers early at the first carrier handover.
-Understanding the cost-risk split is the key to using CPT correctly.
+Understanding the cost and risk split is the key to using CPT correctly and to deciding when a related term like CIP, CIF, or FOB fits your shipment better.